top of page

 At Community Behavior Consulting, we have worked with children from two years through adulthood.
 We have worked with people with a wide variety of diagnoses: emotional and behavioral disorders, genetic disorders, autism, Down's Syndrome, cerebral palsy, chromosomal disorders, learning disabilities, blindness, hearing disorder, and more.
 We have experience working in schools as aides, teachers, and consultants.
 And we routinely lead professional development opportunities across the state of Ohio.

-We are well versed in the assessment and training procedures in ABA.
+We are well versed in assessment of behavior.
 We routinely conduct Functional Behavior Assessments (FBA), skills assessments, develop treatment plans, and engage in parent training.

 IMG_2329_edited.jpg